 It’s certainly possible to coerce people to follow your directions through threats or bribes.
 Both may work in the short-term.

-But the supervisors who express respect and genuine care for their team are the ones that not only draw people toward the desired goals, but who also can keep them over the long-term.
-People instinctively want to do excellent work for people who show concern for them.
+But the supervisors who express respect and genuine care for their team are the ones that not only draw people towards the desired goals but also can keep them over the long term.
+People instinctively want to do excellent work for those who show concern for them.

 Feelings are the glue that connect us to each other.
 There is no substitute for that.